Crypto.com Arena: Sports

 Prior to the 2006–07 NBA season, the lighting inside the arena was modified for Lakers games.
 The lights were focused only on the court itself (hence the promotional Lights Out campaign), reminiscent of the Lakers' early years at The Forum.
 The initial fan reaction was positive and has been a fixture on home games since.
 The Daktronics see-through shot clock was first installed prior to the 2008–09 NBA season.
 The Clippers adopted the new see-through shot clock prior to the 2010–11 NBA season.
 For Sparks games, the court used is named after Sparks player Lisa Leslie, and was officially named prior to the 2009 home opener against the Shock on June 23, 2006.

 The Los Angeles Kings hosted the 2010 NHL Entry Draft at the arena in June 2010.
 In 2012, the Clippers, Kings, and Lakers all advanced to their leagues' respective playoffs, with the Kings ultimately playing their first Stanley Cup Finals at the arena; on June 11, the Kings defeated the New Jersey Devils in Game 6 to win their first Stanley Cup in franchise history.

 The Lakers unveiled a new hardwood court before their preseason game on October 13, 2012.
-Taking a cue from soccer clubs, the primary center court logo was adorned with 16 stars, representing the 16 championships the Lakers franchise has won.
+Taking a cue from soccer clubs, the primary center court logo was adorned with 16 stars, representing the first 16 championships the Lakers franchise had won.
 A 17th star was added to the court and unveiled before their regular season opener on December 22, 2020, to represent the franchise winning its 17th championship in the 2020 NBA Finals.

 Crypto.com Arena has hosted the following championship events: